What is Friends for Sight?

 Working with state agencies, school nurses, health care providers and community groups, our volunteers help us to ensure that people of all ages and backgrounds have access to quality eye care.
 They also help to spread information about eye safety, threats to vision, and available community resources.

-Volunteer Commitment: Volunteers are expected to commit 20 hours per year.
-As vision screenings are hands-on and involve the use of specialized equipment, a 1.5 hour training is required.
+Volunteer Commitment: Volunteers are expected to commit 20 hours per year (10 hours per semester).
+As vision screenings are hands-on and involve the use of specialized equipment, a one hour training is required.

 20 hours a year